 - Session keys are generated and exchanged

-In layman’s word, they first say hello, then the server offers a certificate that the client needs to verify.
+In layman’s terms, they first say hello, then the server offers a certificate that the client needs to verify.
 Once the verification is complete, a session is generated.
-A key is created through which data is exchanged through the session.
+A key is created through which data is exchanged during the session.

 Read: Difference between TLS and SSL encryption methods.